autonomys/subspace.js/README.md

 ## Running a local network

 You can check the [Subspace repository](https://github.com/subspace/subspace) to learn how configure and run your local network.
+> Make sure you have Node RPC and Farmer endpoints exposed